alexellis/registry-creds/README.md

 ## Status

-This is a very early, working prototype, do not use it in production.
+The primary purpose of this tool is to ease the every-day lives of developers and new-comers to Kubernetes.
 When you move to production, you can use something like Flux, Argo or Terraform (see appendix) for managing secrets across namespaces.

-The primary purpose of this tool is to ease the every-day lives of developers and new-comers to Kubernetes.
+Disclaimer: see the [license of this project](/LICENSE) before deploying or using it.

 You can create a test cluster very quickly with something like [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) to try it out.